ArayikGevorgyan/Project-S3/README.md

 ---

 ## Recommendations
-The application provides AI-driven recommendations to help you save money by analyzing spending patterns.
+The application provides recommendations to help you save money by analyzing spending patterns.
 For example:
 - Reduce spending on dining out if it exceeds 20% of your total expenses.
 - Cut down on entertainment expenses if they exceed 15% of your total expenses.